-Effective June 17, 2016, FCE and the lenders under its syndicated credit facility extended the maturity date of the facility (the "FCE Credit Agreement") from October 25, 2018 to October 25, 2019 and increased total commitments to £990 million (equivalent to \$1.3 billion at June 30, 2016).
-At June 30, 2016, £740 million (equivalent to \$1.0 billion) was available for use.
+FCE's £990 million (equivalent to \$1.3 billion at September 30, 2016) syndicated credit facility (the "FCE Credit Agreement") matures in 2019.
+At September 30, 2016, £990 million (equivalent to \$1.3 billion) was available for use.
 The FCE Credit Agreement contains certain covenants, including an obligation for FCE to maintain its ratio of regulatory capital to risk-weighted assets at no less than the applicable regulatory minimum, and for the support agreement between FCE and Ford Credit to remain in full force and effect (and enforced by FCE to ensure that its net worth is maintained at no less than \$500 million).
-In addition to customary payment, representation, bankruptcy, and judgment defaults, the FCE Credit Agreement contains cross-payment and cross-acceleration defaults with respect to other debt.
+In addition to customary payment, representation, bankruptcy, and judgment defaults, the FCE Credit Agreement contains cross-payment and cross-acceleration defaults with respect to other FCE debt.

-Lenders under Ford's Third Amended and Restated Credit Agreement dated as of April 30, 2015 and as further amended as of April 29, 2016 ("Ford's revolving credit facility") have commitments totaling \$13.4 billion, with 75% of the commitments maturing on April 30, 2021 and 25% of the commitments maturing on April 30, 2019.
+Lenders under the Ford corporate credit facility have commitments totaling \$13.4 billion, with 75% of the commitments maturing on April 30, 2021 and 25% of the commitments maturing on April 30, 2019.
 Ford has allocated \$3.0 billion of commitments, including commitments under a Chinese renminbi sub-facility, to us on an irrevocable and exclusive basis to support our growth and liquidity.
-At June 30, 2016, all \$3.0 billion was available for use.
+During the third quarter of 2016, the Chinese renminbi sub-facility was utilized for the first time, with approximately \$60 million drawn and repaid during the quarter.
+At September 30, 2016, all \$3.0 billion was available for use.